 Amina Woods, LMSW

-My sister Amina, a licensed psychotherapist, and I talked often about the current events and "temperature check" each other, our sons and our dad.
-She began confiding in me how stressful it was having to find the words to adequately assist clients with internal and external conflicts she struggled with as well.
-In one of our conversations about the 7pm pots-banging for essential workers, the news coverage and commercials that thanked nurses, doctors, grocery store workers, etc. we realized almost simultaneously that on the list of essential and frontline workers, mental health workers were omitted.
-I expressed to my sister how absurd that was and said "if anything Y'ALL are the heroes of the heroes.
+In one of our conversations about the 7pm pots-banging for essential workers and the news coverage and commercials that gave thanks to nurses, doctors, grocery store workers, etc., we realized almost simultaneously that on the list of essential workers, mental health professionals were left out.
+We agreed that this omission was absurd and I said "if anything Y'ALL are the heroes of the heroes.
 Without mental health workers, some of these frontline workers may have tapped out by now..."

-Heroes of the Heroes: A Thank You to Black Mental Health Workers is the only way I knew how to use my talents as a photographer to give flowers to, and bang pots and pans for, some of the most deserving people that has seen us through these past two years while wading through the same mud as their clients.
-Thank you to all who agreed to allow me to share their stories.
-I have included excerpts from my interviews with these professionals alongside their photos.
-Enjoy.
+Heroes of the Heroes: A Thank You to Black Mental Health Workers was the best way I could use my talents as a photographer to give flowers (and bang pots and pans) to some of the most deserving professionals who have seen us through the some of the scariest days of the covid-19 pandemic and protests against police brutality while wading through the same challenges as their clients.

 Fédia Louis, LMSW